+'''

-''' Top level headline
+Top level headline

 Second level

+3rd level

 some text

+3rd level

 more text

-Another top level headline '''
+Another top level headline

+'''

 Some people find the many stars too noisy and would prefer an outline that has whitespace followed by a single star as headline starters.
-Section 12.5 [Clean view], page 67 describes a setup to realize this.
+Section 12.5 [Clean view], page 71 describes a setup to realize this.